f5devcentral/f5-rseries-training/docs/introduction.rst

 Multitenant by Default
 ---------------------------------------------------

 The physical architecture of rSeries differs from the iSeries platforms in several ways.
 As mentioned above the rSeries appliances will run F5OS at the platform layer, and customers will be able to provision BIG-IP tenants running version 15.1.5 (in the intial release).
 The rSeries appliances are multitenant by default (With the exception of the r2000 which runs a single tenant) which is a change from the iSeries appliances which could run in either a bare-metal mode, or virtualized mode by enabling vCMP.
 F5OS multitenancy provides a similar experience to customers who are used to managing vCMP guests on their current iSeries appliances.
-Instead of provisioning **vCMP Guests** ontop of a **vCMP Host Layer**, customers will now provision **Tenants** ontop of the **F5OS platform layer**.
+Instead of provisioning **vCMP Guests** on top of a **vCMP Host Layer**, customers will now provision **Tenants** on top of the **F5OS platform layer**.
 For customers who currently run their iSeries appliances in a non-virtualized bare-metal mode, they can emulate that type of configuration by configuring one large BIG-IP tenant on rSeries after the intial F5OS setup is completed.

 -----------------------------------
 More Pay-as-you-Grow (PAYG) options